devbisme/kicad-3rd-party-tools/README.md

 - [KiPadCheck](https://github.com/HiGregSmith/KiPadCheck) - KiPadCheck provides additional basic DRC checks to KiCad with lists to make tweaking pads for stencil creation easier.
 Functions include pad list, drill list, drill to drill spacing check, drill to track spacing check, stencil aperture check vs. stencil thicknesses, stencil aperture width vs. paste type, silk to pad spacing check.

+- [Layer View Set](https://github.com/HiGregSmith/LayerViewSet) - A gui for saving and loading ViewSets and interacting with a stack of ViewSets for quickly changing the currently visible layers and renders within KiCad.

 ### 3d Model tools

 - [kicad StepUp](https://sourceforge.net/projects/kicadstepup/) - A tool to allign 3d files to their respective footprint.
 To use these models in kicad they can be exported as step and correctly scaled wrl.
 This tool is also capable to export a KiCad PCB as a step file.